 normal wear and tear

-Note: Swiftcourt can never provide legal advice or determine what party is correct in a disagreement.
+Note: Swiftcourt cannot provide legal advice or determine which party is right in a disagreement.